-The Board of Selectmen may promulgate Rules and Regulations to effectuate the purposes of this By-Law.
+The Select Board may promulgate Rules and Regulations to effectuate the purposes of this By-Law.
 Failure by the Board to promulgate such Rules and Regulations shall not have the effect of suspending or invalidating this By-Law.

 7. PROHIBITED ACTIVITIES